Meet Ledger Nano™ Gen5, the most playful signer yet

 Fear & Greed Index

-The Fear & Greed Index is a tool that measures crypto market sentiment, gauging whether investors are feeling fearful or greedy.
+The Fear & Greed Index is a tool that measures crypto market sentiment, gauging how investors feel about imminent price action.

 What Is the Fear & Greed Index?

-This index acts as a thermometer for market psychology.
-It doesn’t predict future prices but rather provides a snapshot of the current mood.
+This index acts as a thermometer for market psychology but as it is based on historic information it doesn’t predict future prices but is known as a ‘lagging indicator‘ confirming an existing trend.
 The concept is based on the philosophy of famous investor Warren Buffett, who said it’s wise to be “fearful when others are greedy, and greedy when others are fearful.”

 The original Fear & Greed index was created by CNNMoney for the stock market; crypto versions simply adapt the same principles for digital assets.